colinta/Ashen/README.md

 # Ashen

 A framework for writing terminal applications in Swift.
-Based on [Elm][].
+Based on [The Elm Architecture][Elm].

-As a tutorial of Ashen, let's consider an application that fetches some content and renders them as a list.
+As a tutorial of Ashen, let's consider an application that fetches some todo items and renders them as a list.

 ### Browsing